phinze/phinze.github.io/speaking.md

 clarify my understanding of a given topic, and delivering it helps me connect with others by sharing that understanding.

+:construction: _(( under construction dot gif ))_ :construction:

+The below list is just an initial pass at gathering together a few slides and videos.
+More to come!

 <ul>
   {%- for talk in site.talks -%}
   <li>